 Utilized for hillsides, retaining walls, highways, roads, canals, rivers, parks, landfills and beaches.

 Certified vetiver systems are equivalent to having twelve-foot steel plates in the ground while allowing soil and water to be filtered.

 One mature vetiver plant is comparable to a 4 inch diameter steel bar anchoring the soil twelve feet deep.
 Each root holds a 75 mpa tensile strength rating.

 When this hedge properly locks together, you create an economical bio-engineering alternative to steel and concrete.
 This solution can far outlast conventional methods and leaves a positive impact on the environment.

 Cleaning of Residential and Industrial Waste Water (Bio-remediation)

 Scientifically proven to drastically reduce nitrate and phosphate levels by up to 90%.
 Vetiver is nature's ultimate bio-remediation grass.
-Commonly used in cleaning algae blooms and waste water effluent treatment via a constructed wetland with vetiver grass.
-While will also trapping sediment.
+Commonly used in cleaning algae blooms and waste water effluent treatment via a constructed wetland with vetiver grass, while also trapping sediment.